tuansunday05/fe8kv9/README.md

 | [**YOLOv7-E6E**]() | 1280 | **50.8%** | **32.6%** | **62.9%** | **151.7M** | **843.2G** |

 ## Our proposed model architecture
-Our model is a modified version most inspired from [YOLOv9-e](https://github.com/WongKinYiu/yolov9) model.
+Our work is a modified version most inspired from [YOLOv9](https://github.com/WongKinYiu/yolov9).
 The target of this modify is tailed for fisheye camera object detection task and also object detection for image from 360 degree camera.
 * Our modify model architecture
 <div align="center">
     <a href="./">